-2. Stimulate an open working environment
+2. Stimulate an Open Work Environment

-Many organisations are too focused on short-term results, leaving way to little room open for development.
+Many organisations are too focused on short-term results, leaving way too little room open for development.
 Create an open work culture where the opportunities for development, learning on the job, coaching, rewards embedded in a culture of employee engagement.

-3. Match work and talent
+3. Match Work and Talent

 Develop the current skills of employees and match this to the work.
 Make sure that at least 80% of the daily work of employees consists of work activities matching their talents.
 Conversely, find the right talents in the organisation for a particular project.

-4. Get tools for talent insight
+4. Get Tools for Talent Insights

-5. Focus on strengths and motivation
+5. Focus on Strengths and Motivation

 Focus on passion and other motivation and less on competencies.
 Emphasise on the employee’s strengths and create plans together for development.

 6. Provide Talent Management Tools for Line Managers